ekambalov/rsschool-cv/cv.md

 5. You can watch my works here: https://testkambeg.ru/
 6. Energy engineer is my only work experiense.
 I'm working for 4 years.
 7. Graduated from BNTU in Minsk.
 I'm master of sciense.
 8. My english level is intermediate.
-I have language practice in Berlin during Была моўная практыка ў Берліне па праграме ERASMUS.
+I have language practice in Berlin during ERASMUS program.